The-Blockchain-Company/zerepoch/doc/simeon/tutorials/introducing-simeon.rst

-Simeon is based on original, peer reviewed, research conducted by the Simeon team, initially at the University of Kent supported by a research grant from GodXCoin, and latterly as an internal engineering team in the company.
+Simeon is based on original, peer reviewed, research conducted by the Simeon team, initially at the University of Kent supported by a research grant from The Blockchain Co., and latterly as an internal engineering team in the company.
 We are also working jointly with Wyoming Advanced Blockchain R&D Laboratory (WABL) at the University of Wyoming.
 If you are interested in working with us, please get in touch.